RiverOak Strategic Partners

 Airspace is the ‘invisible infrastructure’ in the sky which helps aircraft operate safely.
 It is an essential part of the UK’s national transport infrastructure.

 The CAA’s airspace change process consists of seven stages.
 Manston is now at Stage 3.
 In reaching Stage 3, the CAA has confirmed that it is satisfied the airspace change proposal, up to this stage, is in accordance with the CAA’s Airspace Modernisation Strategy and UK Masterplan.
-The design options will now be subject to a comprehensive public consultation in early 2023.
-The public consultation will comprise 4 specific steps and a Consult Gateway during Stage 3.
+The design options will now be subject to a comprehensive public consultation in early 2026.
+The public consultation will comprise four specific steps and a Consult Gateway during Stage 3.
 This is a key part of the airspace change process where we will take into account the wider views of residents, businesses, communities, the public and other stakeholders.

 When can members of the public get involved?